bge1234/consolelog-comment-finder/README.md

-This function searches a specified file for any tokens passed to it in an array of strings and prints out the number found to the console.
+This function searches a specified file or folder for any tokens passed to it in an array of strings and prints out the number found to the console.

-To use, run `node finder.js samplejavascript.js 'console.log'`
+To use, run `node finder.js 'console.log' samplejavascript.js`
+Or `node finder.js 'console.log' folder/*`